 - Put ⅓ cup of the turkey mixture onto one side of each tortilla and roll it.
 Place each tortilla in the baking dish seam side down.
 Top the tortillas with another ½ cup of the sauce and shredded cheese.*

-- Cover with aluminum foil and bake in the oven on the middle rack for 15 minutes.
-Remove the foil and bake for another 5-10 minutes until the cheese is bubbly.
+- Bake in the oven on the middle rack for 15-20 minutes until the cheese is bubbly.

 Dawn says